 David Plouffe is commonly referred to as the “architect” of President Obama's two presidential campaign victories.
-Using his unparalleled understanding of today's changing demographics, technology and the modern electorate, he offers insights into what will be the likely impact of the 2014 midterms where control of Congress and statehouses lies in the balance.
+Using his unparalleled understanding of today's changing demographics, technology and the modern electorate, he offers insights into what will be the likely impact of the Republican-controlled Congress during the remaining two years of the Obama Administration and the impact on the 2016 elections.
 It is never too early to begin to predict the likely contenders, their early moves and chances, and what the 2016 issues, demographics and electoral landscape will look like, as these elections will have great impact for our country, our government and our businesses in the years ahead.

 Data increasingly plays a key role in politics, business and organizations across the world.
 David Plouffe discusses how the Obama campaign used data as never before to win an election in a tough environment.
 Data is, of course, available to everyone.
 Plouffe discusses how to integrate data throughout the organization, ensure that it is understood by decision makers and impacts all decisions, some of the tensions between modern data and traditional research, and how to blend the two.
 There is still an art to strategy and the tactics that flow from them, but increasingly, it is the science that leads the way.

 Every year—or even every month—brings new changes in technology and consumer and voter behavior.
 Delivering a consistent message to your target audience is harder today, even though there are a plethora of new avenues to reach people.
 David Plouffe reveals how both of the Obama campaigns and the White House leveraged each medium to maximum effect, and forecasts how the media landscape is likely to further change in the months and years ahead, and how organizations must be prepared to stay ahead of the curve.